lcdm-uiuc/info490-fa16/help/act_assign_tab.md

-# Week 2 Assignment
-## Activating the assignments tab
+# Activating the assignments tab

 To view and submit your assignments, you have to use the assignment tab on the course JupyterHub server.
 The assignment tab is not activated by default.